opendevsecops/lobby/IDEAS.md

 **Binaryalert** - like airbnb's binaryalert but without the drama.
 The idea of automatically detecting malicious files in s3 bucket is pretty generic and something that can be easily done with a bit of automation.

+**Lambda Layer** - a lambda layer to provide default security enhancments for serverless functions.

 ## Offensive Security

 You cannot defense without understanding offensive.